12 reasons why it’s impossible not to love Chelsea’s N’Golo Kante

-Chelsea have long struggled to find support from neutrals – our editor is an exception – but signing Kanté must surely have helped.
+Chelsea have long struggled to find support from neutrals – our former editor is an exception – but signing Kante must surely have helped.
 After all, nobody would wish anything but good things upon the France midfielder.

 Here are just some of the reasons why it’s impossible not to love Kante.

 Born to Malian immigrants in Paris, Kante used to help his father collect rubbish from the streets as a child, walking for miles around the suburbs in the east of the city looking for valuable waste.

-Even as a youngster, he showed a work rate which would go on to serve him well in his football career…
+Even as a youngster, he showed a work rate that would go on to serve him well in his football career…

 Having started his football career with JS Suresnes, an amateur club in the west of Paris, Kante did not get picked up by a professional club, Boulogne, until he was 19.